ntg007/supermarket-transaction-data/README.md

 Test Focus: Verification of the complex four-way join and the final WHERE filter's behavior.

-Outcome: Tests confirmed that the filtering correctly retains only records that have a valid entry in all four primary source tables, ensuring the ML model is trained on a complete, unified feature set.
+Outcome: Tests confirmed that the filtering correctly retains only records that have a valid entry in all four primary source tables, ensuring the ML model is trained on a c omplete, unified feature set.

+Prerequisites and Setup
+To run this project, you need the following:

+1. Azure Resources
+An Azure Databricks Workspace and an active cluster.

+An Azure Data Lake Storage Gen2 (ADLS Gen2) Account with four empty containers created:

+raw-bronze

+cleaned-silver

+gold

+model

+2. Databricks Secret Configuration (Required for Mounting) The mount-adlsg2-storage.ipynb notebook uses a secure method (Storage Account Key) via Databricks Secrets to authenticate and create permanent mount points.

+⚠️ SECURITY WARNING: The actual storage key is not stored in this public repository.
+You must set up your own secret scope and keys to run the notebook.

+Create a Secret Scope: Create a Databricks secret scope (e.g., using the Databricks CLI).

+Bash

+# Example using Databricks CLI
+databricks secrets create-scope --scope <your-scope-name>
+Add Required Secrets: Store your ADLS Gen2 credentials in the new scope using the following key names:

+Scope: sm-trans-sscope (or your chosen scope name)

+Key 1 (storageaccount): The name of your ADLS Gen2 storage account (e.g., mystorageacct123).

+Key 2 (strans-key): The full Access Key for your storage account.

+3. Execution Steps
+Import: Upload the mount-adlsg2-storage.ipynb notebook to your Databricks workspace.

+Connect: Attach the notebook to your running cluster.

+Run: Execute the mount-adlsg2-storage.ipynb notebook.
+If successful, you will have four new mount points accessible via DBFS:

+/mnt/raw-bronze

+/mnt/silver

+/mnt/gold

+/mnt/model

+You can verify the mounts by running dbutils.fs.ls("/mnt/").